DoanNguyenTrong/Install-VScode-On-TX2-Feb2020/README.md

-# Install VScode on Nvidia TX2
+# Install VScode on Nvidia TX2 with extensions

 VScode is a nice IDE for developers.
 It is widely used and has many features.
 Even so, I struggled trying to install it, using many different solutions found in the internet.